jmsdnns/cartons/geerpc/radio/README.md

 # Radio

-_If you haven't used Tonic before, please check out the [basic project](../basic) first.
+_If you haven't used Tonic before, please check out the [vibing project](../vibing) first.
 This doc assumes you have knowledge that can be gained there._

 This project is keeps things simple while demonstrating multiple types of message passing.
 One call receives a request and responds, another receives a request and streams responses back, and the last call uses full-duplex streaming so the client can stream requests to the server which streams responses back.